 #3.
 He unfriended or blocked you on social media

-It’s always painful when you see these indications but ignore them, expecting that they’ll go away.
-However, these symptoms imply that your partner is ghosting you on purpose, and since you can’t deny it, my recommendation is to let go and go on.
+It’s always painful when you see these indications but ignore them, expecting they’ll go away.
+However, these symptoms imply that your partner is ghosting you on purpose, and since you can’t deny it, I recommend letting go and moving on.
 Don’t take anything too seriously.